Newegg Commerce (NASDAQ:NEGG) Shares Gap Down to $4.85

-Shares of Newegg Commerce, Inc. (NASDAQ:NEGG – Get Rating) gapped down before the market opened on Monday .
+Newegg Commerce, Inc. (NASDAQ:NEGG – Get Rating) shares gapped down prior to trading on Monday .
 The stock had previously closed at $4.85, but opened at $4.49.
-Newegg Commerce shares last traded at $4.19, with a volume of 5,605 shares trading hands.
+Newegg Commerce shares last traded at $4.19, with a volume of 5,605 shares changing hands.

-Several large investors have recently modified their holdings of NEGG.
-Penserra Capital Management LLC boosted its position in Newegg Commerce by 35,220.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,053,614 shares of the company’s stock valued at $10,925,000 after buying an additional 1,050,631 shares during the period.
-Invesco Ltd. increased its stake in Newegg Commerce by 59.0% during the 1st quarter.
-Invesco Ltd. now owns 452,244 shares of the company’s stock valued at $2,858,000 after purchasing an additional 167,798 shares in the last quarter.
-Geode Capital Management LLC increased its stake in Newegg Commerce by 308.4% during the 3rd quarter.
-Geode Capital Management LLC now owns 277,670 shares of the company’s stock valued at $3,962,000 after purchasing an additional 209,676 shares in the last quarter.
-D. E. Shaw & Co.
-Inc. bought a new stake in Newegg Commerce during the 4th quarter valued at about $881,000.
-Finally, Marshall Wace LLP bought a new stake in shares of Newegg Commerce in the fourth quarter worth approximately $573,000.
-0.63% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+UBS Group AG raised its holdings in Newegg Commerce by 99,550.0% in the 3rd quarter.
+UBS Group AG now owns 1,993 shares of the company’s stock valued at $28,000 after buying an additional 1,991 shares during the period.
+Penserra Capital Management LLC purchased a new stake in Newegg Commerce in the 3rd quarter valued at about $42,000.
+Keebeck Alpha LP purchased a new stake in Newegg Commerce in the 1st quarter valued at about $71,000.
+BlackRock Inc. increased its stake in Newegg Commerce by 125.5% during the fourth quarter.
+BlackRock Inc. now owns 7,091 shares of the company’s stock worth $74,000 after purchasing an additional 3,946 shares during the period.
+Finally, Cambridge Investment Research Advisors Inc. purchased a new stake in Newegg Commerce during the first quarter worth about $79,000.
+Hedge funds and other institutional investors own 0.63% of the company’s stock.

 Newegg Commerce, Inc operates as an electronics-focused e-retailer in North America.
 The company offers desktops, laptops, gaming laptops, peripherals, and accessories; CPU/processors, graphic cards, motherboards, storage devices, and computer accessories; home video, home audio, headphones, pro audio/video, cellphones, wearables, and digital cameras; Xbox, Playstation, legacy gaming, and gaming titles; and home networking, commercial networking, server and components, and smart home products.